 Thank you again, Kassie.
 For all you’ve shared, all your inspiration, and in advance for your next round of bead-weaving techniques – we can’t wait!

 Have you caught the right-angle-weave-variation bug?
-Please share your designs with us here in the comments or in our member gallery.
+Please share your designs with us here in the comments.